slvgz/slvgz/README.md

-WIP (ALL ART CREDITS TO ME!!!!!
+WIP (ALL ART CREDITS TO ME (and sum to my friends) !!!!!
 I take so long to draw plz help.)

 “your boos mean nothing, i’ve seen what you people cheer for.” — rick sanchez